 The courses available as part of an MBA program will answer a lot about that school’s focus and potential advantages for its students.
 When the classes offered cover a wide range of practical competencies, including emerging and trending ideas, the benefits to students go beyond the diploma itself.
 Such a program will feature practical lessons that deliver real value as primers on authentic decision-making scenarios.
 When students receive comprehensive instruction, they won’t just be ready to accept new roles, but to thrive in them.

 Business-focused programs can also be judged on a university’s connections to major companies.
 When schools create these partnerships, they may place students in real-world business situations in the course of their education.
 This provides the kind of insight and experience in executive decision-making that would be hard to come by in purely in-person and online classroom-based settings.

 Flexible and well-designed MBA programs are able to appeal to a wide variety of applicants regardless of those students’ preferences, educational backgrounds and previous experiences.
 Maryville University’s MBA program is intended to deliver a focused and highly relevant business education intended for working professionals.
 Here’s how this program stacks up when students ask the questions above:

-- The Maryville MBA program is offered on-campus, online, in a blended format or in partnership with nearby Scott Air Force Base, which offers military members an on-base or online course schedule.
+- The Maryville MBA program is offered on-campus, online, or in a blended format.
 With courses scheduled for weekends and evenings, it is meant to fit into the busy lives of people with full-time jobs.